What Is Magnetic Declination?

 All horizontal directions, or azimuths, displayed on timeanddate.com refer to true north.
 They are displayed in degrees, with 360 degrees in a full circle, counted in a clockwise direction from the north.
 An azimuth value of 0 degrees signifies true north, pointing directly towards the geographical North Pole.
 Similarly, 180 degrees is the direction from the selected location to the geographic South Pole.

-Then simply subtract the declination angle from your compass heading to find out the true heading.
+Then simply subtract the declination angle from the true heading to find out the compass heading.

 Example for locations with negative (western) declination: In New York, the sunrise on July 1 is at 58° each year.
 New York has a declination of roughly -13°.
 Since subtracting a negative value is equivalent to adding a positive value, the compass heading is 58° + 13° = 71°.